Buhweju

 Buhweju is a kingdom in what is modern-day Uganda.
-It was incorporated into the British Ankole protectorate in 1901.
-It was ruled by an Omugabe, which is often translated as "King of Kings."
+It was incorporated into the British Ankole protectorate in 1901.It was ruled by an Omugabe, which is often translated as "King of Kings."

 The last hereditary Omugabe was Daudi Ndibarema 1901-1967 (“ex-Kangaho”).
 His father, Omugabe Mugimba Ndagara III, was shot dead on 12 July 1901 at his palace at Kishwegwe, Buhweju by British colonial expedition commander Lt.
 Lacy.

+Buhweju was found in South Western part of Uganda in the hilly highlands.